osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 ## Stream creation

-From the parsed data selection configurations, the adapter creates types, streams and data based on the information provided.
+From the parsed data selection configurations, the adapter creates types, streams, and data based on the information provided.
 For each measurement in the data selection configuration, a stream is created to store time series data.

 ### Streams by Modbus TCP adapter